 Fort Worth’s two off-leash dog parks will give your furry friends something to bark about!
-Humans and their canine companions will have a ball playing, resting, and spending quality time together, whether in award-winning Fort Woof or our brand new ZBonz Dog Park in west Fort Worth.
+Humans and their canine companions will enjoy ball playing, resting and spending quality time together, whether in the award-winning Fort Woof or our new ZBonz Dog Park in west Fort Worth.

 ZBonz Dog Park

 Located at 6950 W. Camp Bowie Blvd.

 ZBonz is a ten acre, fully-irrigated park built on the former Z. Boaz Golf Course.
 ZBonz has separate sections for large and small dogs, sized at seven acres and three acres respectively.
 It's also equipped with two shelters, various agility items, pet fountains and two aerated ponds — perfect for pups of all sizes and dispositions.

 ZBonz is closed every Monday for scheduled maintenance.